luphi/raytmx/README.md

 ## Features

-- Portable C99, tested with GCC (Windows and Linux) and MSVC
+- Portable C99, tested with GCC (Windows and Linux), Clang (macOS), and MSVC
 - Supports external tilesets and object templates
 - Supports animations
 - Supports ZLIB and GZIP compression for tile layer data